 When a new message comes, the dispatcher sees a small orange circle in “Chat” field, but they don’t know the sender and its content.
 As they constantly get messages like “Arrived”, “Heading to the destination”, “Hi, how are you?”, the decision to read it later seems reasonable.
 The next thing they see is the client’s negative feedback on the website.

 As you see, a good visual indicator doesn’t guarantee the dispatcher reading the message.
 To prevent this, we added chat message notifications.

 Imagine the negative feedback being commented over and over again just because you missed one message.
 Activate our browser notifications, and it will never be the case.

 Select orders and vehicles, click “Distribute” and you’ll get preliminary routes.
 Think the result could be better?
 We offer the following:

 In all these cases, you don’t have to pass the three planning stages to make changes.
 Thus, you save your time that is never enough.

 Before you import orders, check the date format in Logistics settings and in the corporate accounting system that is used to generate order list.
 The formats must be the same.
 Otherwise, you won’t be able to import the data in Logistics.
-For you to know that the procedure was successful, we came up with some prompts:

 Then just change the date format in the settings, order list or the document and import the data correctly.